-Map of Africa, Maps of African Countries, landforms and rivers, and Geography Facts print this map >>> LARGER (printable) AFRICA MAP As for Africa, scientists have formerly concluded that it is the birthplace of mankind, as large numbers of human-like fossils (discovered no where else) were found on the continent, some dating back 3.5 million years.
+Map of Asia, Asian Countries, and Asian Landforms and Rivers.
+Map of Africa, Maps of African Countries, landforms and rivers, and Geography Facts.
+Print this map >>> LARGER (printable) AFRICA MAP As for Africa, scientists have formerly concluded that it is the birthplace of mankind, as large numbers of human-like fossils (discovered no where else) were found on the continent, some dating back 3.5 million years.

 The countries of the modern Middle East are all part of Asia, but for clarity reasons we geographically show them here as a separate landmass.
 The Greater Middle East Map includes all countries on the map to the left including Afghanistan and Pakistan, and all the other "stans," but it also includes many North African countries like Egypt, Libya and Sudan.
 See Map.
-Middle East Map, Map of Middle East, Turkey, Iraq, Dubai Map
+Map of Europe, European Maps, Countries, Landforms, Rivers, and Geography Information.
 As for Europe, a brief chronological account of its significant events begins during prehistoric times with the emergence of Homo sapiens (early man), roughly 40,000 years ago.

 Early inhabitants during the Paleolithic Age, in an effort to survive, grouped together into small societies such as bands, and subsisted by gathering plants and hunting for wild animals.
 The practice of cultivating the soil, producing crops and raising livestock began in the Neolithic Age some 9,000 years ago; stone tools were used and people began to live in small groups, or villages.
-Map of Europe, European Maps, Countries, Landforms, Rivers, and Geography Information
+As man continued to journey east-to-west across Eurasia (a combination of Asia and Europe), knowledge of tools and new methods of organization arrived; civilizations flourished as metal axes and arrowheads improved survival.
+In the 8th century BC, Greece began to emerge from the Dark Ages.

-Map of Canada, Canada Map, Map Canada, Canadian Map 1 | 2 | 3 | 4 Description (Page 1) Canada's initial inhabitants originated in Asia; as they searched for food, people from that continent crossed the Bering Strait between Alaska and Russia.
+Map of Canada, Canada Map, Map Canada, Canadian Map.
+1 | 2 | 3 | 4 Description (Page 1) Canada's initial inhabitants originated in Asia; as they searched for food, people from that continent crossed the Bering Strait between Alaska and Russia.

+States Detailed Maps of the 50 States.
+Maps - National Geographic.
 Crimea's Turbulent Past in Maps Crimea has been invaded many times before, as these historical maps show.
 Nat Geo Maps Show Big Changes The world we're mapping in 2013 is a very different place than it was 50 years ago.
 Nat Geo's Cartographic Typefaces Our maps have long been known for their distinctive typefaces.